TUNI: Unifying Pre-training and Fine-tuning with Modality-Aware Mutual Learning and Rectification for RGB-T Semantic Segmentation: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-The intelligence of autonomous platforms (e.g., mobile robots, drones, autonomous cars) relies heavily on the perception and understanding of their surroundings.
-RGB-thermal semantic segmentation performs pixel-level classification on images, utilizing Red-Green-Blue (RGB) and thermal information that captured by visible light and long-wave infrared cameras, respectively.
-RGB information provides rich color and texture cues, while thermal information captures heat distribution, serving as a complement in challenging scenarios, such as low-illumination, glare and low color contrast \cite{MFNet, SUS}.
+\IEEEPARstart{T}{he} intelligence of autonomous platforms (e.g., mobile robots, drones, autonomous cars) relies heavily on the perception and understanding of their surroundings.
+This can be achieved by RGB-thermal (RGB-T) semantic segmentation, which performs pixel-level classification on images utilizing RGB and thermal information captured by visible-light and long-wave thermal cameras, respectively.
+The RGB information provides rich color and texture cues, while the thermal information captures heat distribution, serving as a complement in challenging scenarios, such as low-illumination \cite{MFNet, tcsvt1}, glare \cite{FMB, tcsvt2} and low color contrast \cite{SUS, CART}.

-Unlike single-modal segmentation models, RGB-T segmentation models need to extract information from two modalities while realize cross-modal feature fusion.
-As shown in Fig. \ref{fig1} (a), prevailing methods \cite{GMNet, CLNet, CMX} typically follow a pipeline consisting of independent feature extraction, cross-modal feature fusion, and decoding.
-Specifically, modality-specific features are extracted from RGB and thermal images using the backbone pre-trained on ImageNet \cite{ImageNet}, followed by dedicated cross-modal feature fusion modules deployed on four encoder stages.
-Although effective, this pipeline suffers from three primary limitations, including 1) encoders pre-trained on RGB images are suboptimal for thermal feature extraction, 2) cross-modal feature fusion only on four encoder stages are insufficient, and 3) duplicated feature extraction structures introduce considerable redundancy, substantially increasing the overall model complexity.